Must-have ski clothes and gear for first-time skiers

 Items to purchase if you continue skiing

 After you fall in love with the sport, you’ll eventually want to purchase your own skis, poles, boots, and a good ski bag and boot bag.
 If you know you plan to ski at least once a year, I would definitely recommend buying a fitted pair of ski boots.
 Rental ski boots are incredibly uncomfortable.
 You will have a much better time on the mountain once you are in boots fitted for your foot.
 You’ll also want to invest in some winter boots to wear in the evenings when you aren’t skiing, and a few winter accessories like a hat or beanie, and a neck gaitor for the really cold days.

 Are you a skier?
 Leave us a comment and let us know your go-to mountain brands, apparel, and gear.

 This post contains affiliate links.
-If you follow the links and make a purchase, we may receive a small commission that goes toward maintaining and operating this website.
+If you follow the links and make a purchase, we may receive a small commission on approved purchases at no additional cost to you.